MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 The DAG ensures that the tasks are executed in the correct order.
 This guarantees that the data is fetched, transformed, and loaded sequentially.

+As the process is operates on a daily schedule, it is possible, that no new video was uploaded at that time

 ![DAG](https://github.com/MichalMSlusarski/Transcription-LDA-with-Airflow/blob/main/DAG.png)

 Upon successful completion of the "load_text_task," an email notification is sent using the send_email_func function, which includes the loaded data as part of the email message.